 Curious about other birds that live in the park?
 Download the handy Yosemite Bird Checklist, and learn about donor-supported songbird studies in the “Songbird Notes” series on our blog, written by 2019 bird-banding volunteer Christine Singfield.

 7. And on that note … get to know Yosemite even better as you browse our blog!
-You’ll find posts on restoring iconic overlooks, saving vintage photographs, and keeping legendary Valley trails (and some less-traveled hiking routes) in top shape; pieces about studying glaciers, owls, butterflies and a rare red fox; climbing FAQs, a quick introduction to Yosemite’s diverse woodpecker species, and a recap of a wander through Mariposa Grove with one of our naturalists; and many more stories.
-To see the whole collection, head to the Latest News section of our website and select “Blog Posts” in the dropdown filter.
+You’ll find posts on saving vintage photographs, and keeping legendary Valley trails (and some less-traveled hiking routes) in top shape; pieces about studying glaciers, owls, butterflies and a rare red fox; climbing FAQs, a quick introduction to Yosemite’s diverse woodpecker species; and many more stories.
+To see the whole collection, head to the Latest News section of our website and select “Blog Posts” in the drop-down filter.